HIRING ACCURACY MUST BE TRACKED

 This act alone will reveal what's working and not working in your hiring process.

-And knowing that is key if you want a hiring process that's accurate (i.e., that leads to great hires).
+And knowing that is key if you want a hiring process that's accurately giving you what you want.